SJSU272Lab/BloodLine/README.md

 --Create Blood Sample Template.<br/>--Update Sample Template with details of the blood.<br/>--Transfer amples to Blood Camps.<br/>

 ###As a Blood Camp representative:

---Receive the samples from the Blood Donation camps.
---Update sample template with details of the blood.
---Transfer the samples to the Blood Test Centres.
+--Receive the samples from the Blood Donation camps.<br/>--Update sample template with details of the blood.<br/>--Transfer the samples to the Blood Test Centres.

 ###As a Blood Test Centre representative:

---Receive blood from the Blood Camps.
---Update sample template with details of the blood.
---Transfer samples for Blood Separation.
+--Receive blood from the Blood Camps.<br/>--Update sample template with details of the blood.<br/>--Transfer samples for Blood Separation.

 ###As a Blood Seperation representative:

---Receive blood from the Blood Test Centres.
---Separate the blood plasma from the blood.
---Transfer the samples to Blood Banks.
+--Receive blood from the Blood Test Centres.<br/>--Separate the blood plasma from the blood.<br/>--Transfer the samples to Blood Banks.

 ###As a Blood Bank representative:

---Receive blood from the Blood Test Centres.
---Transfer the samples to Hospitals.
+--Receive blood from the Blood Test Centres.<br/>--Transfer the samples to Hospitals.

 ###As a Hospital representative:

---Receive blood from the Blood Test Centres.
---Update that the blood sample is consumed.
+--Receive blood from the Blood Test Centres.<br/>--Update that the blood sample is consumed.

 ##Expected Outcomes